kokuraxc/til/杂/Work Log.md

 The Python program to download financial reports has been running for some time now.
 It stopped twice, once because of *multiple results were found for some temple*, another time there were *no financial report avaiable* for this temple.

 Testing and debugging are so important.
 You can never expect what will happen when it's time to run the program.

+# 24 Feb 2020, Monday

+## MICR
+Came in the morning, opened the dashboards.
+"Rejcts By Units" was missing all the charts and table, only showing the titles "Rejects By Units" and "Cost Per Unit".
+Planned to go to Grafana server and check out was there anything wrong with the script or the csv data file, but refrained from doing so.
+Refreshed the page in Nerve Center, the charts and table came out mystically.
+Kind of solved the problem.

+Plan for today:
+1. Record `CRM` app demo video
+2. Edit it
+3. Send it to Martin
+4. Install `Ubuntu`

+* Unexpected visitors came to MICR, brought by WW.
+Did the demo for them.
+* Recorded the demo and edited the video for Martin.
+* Didn't get around to install `Ubuntu`.
+Will try to do this later tonight at home.